 7 steps to build your sales lead generation process

 Creating a repeatable lead management process transforms random tactics into reliable revenue.
-Each step builds on the previous one to create a comprehensive process that identifies, attracts, qualifies, and converts prospects efficiently.
+Each of the following steps builds on the previous one to compose a comprehensive process that identifies, attracts, qualifies, and converts prospects efficiently.
 This systematic approach ensures consistent results while providing the foundation for scalable growth.

 Step 1: define your ideal customer profile